BenSmithers/MultiHex/README.md

 # Prerequesites

 You will need PyQt5, Python 3, and numpy.
 Ensure you install numpy and Qt for python 3, and not python 2!
-Not tested in Python2, and **known to fail in different verisons of Qt**
+Python2 is unsupported (and won't work due to some changes in the way python handles class instance types between 2 and 3), and this is **known to fail in different verisons of Qt**.

 # Installing and Running